 Looking to get on the water without hiring a guide?
-Many resorts in the area have boats available for guests, including Red Lantern Resort & Campground on Otter Tail’s northern shore and Barky’s Resort on its western edge, just up the road from the lake’s public swimming beach.
+Many resorts in the area have boats available for guests, including Barky’s Resort on Otter Tail’s western edge, just up the road from the lake’s public swimming beach.
 Barky’s is especially notable as one of the few places in Otter Tail County that offers boat rentals to the general public, with jet skis, pontoons and motorboats among the many options.

 paddling the Otter Tail River is a unique way to explore the region’s many lakes and ecosystems